Coleus

 Is Coleus toxic to cats and dogs?

 Yes, mildly.
-Coleus contains essential oils (including diterpenes) that can cause vomiting, diarrhea, and skin irritation if a pet chews on the leaves.
-It is rarely dangerous, but it is worth keeping out of reach if your pet is a known plant chewer.
-If you need a safer option with similar visual punch, the Polka Dot Plant is non-toxic and brings comparable color.
+The essential oils can cause vomiting, diarrhea, and skin irritation if a pet chews on the leaves.
+Rarely dangerous, but worth keeping out of reach.
+For a non-toxic alternative with similar punch, try Polka Dot Plant.

 Can Coleus be grown indoors year-round?